How to Train a Blood Trail Dog

 READ

-How to Train a Service Dog for Panic Attacks
+How Long Do It Take to Train a Dog

 To address this challenge, trainers can gradually introduce older scent trails during training sessions, gradually increasing their age over time.
 By exposing the dog to a variety of scent conditions, they will learn how to differentiate between fresher trails and older ones.